Last Updated on 7 months by mallorcaunderthesun

 The ETIAS visa – or the European Travel Information Authorisation System – is not a visa.

-ETIAS is a Visa Waiver, meaning passport holders from certain countries outside the European Union and European Economic Area can apply for a Visa Waiver which will entitle them to visa-free travel into European countries for a 90-day in 180-day limit.
+ETIAS is a Visa Waiver, meaning passport holders from certain countries outside the European Union and European Economic Area can apply for a Visa Waiver which will entitle them to visa-free travel into European countries for a 90-day in a 180-day limit.

 Who needs an ETIAS visa waiver to holiday in Spain?